Frankston, Victoria: Post-war

 The population of the broader Frankston area boomed during and after World War II increasing from 12,000 in 1947 to 82,000 by 1982 (according to the former 1893 Shire of Frankston and Hastings borders).
 This was in part due to the establishment of government housing estates in the area to house the families of Australian Military Force personnel stationed at the Langwarrin Military Camp in the City of Frankston suburb of Langwarrin as well as at the Balcombe Army School in Mount Martha and the Flinders Naval Depot near Hastings.
 The plastics manufacturer Nylex also established its operations in Frankston in 1947, and became one of the largest employers in the area for 50 years, until its operations were downgraded in the mid-2000s.

 During the early 1950s, Frankston was briefly home to the Hartnett Motor Company.
 Following his resignation as managing director of General Motors-Holden (GMH) in 1948, Laurence Hartnett was approached by then Prime Minister of Australia the Rt.
 Hon.
 Ben Chifley to establish an Australian-owned car company to compete with American-owned GMH in Australia.
 At GMH, Hartnett was "the father of the Holden"—the first Australian-made car.
 70 acres between Seaford and Frankston was selected for the site of the factory with the support of the Victorian state government in 1949.
 The Hartnett Tasman was a front-wheel drive two door sedan based on a design by Jean Grégoire.
 The company planned to produce 100 cars a month at its Frankston factory.
-However, due to the delayed delivery of parts from the Australian federal government's Commonwealth Engineering Company, production was also severely delayed.
+However, due to the delayed delivery of parts from the Australian Government's Commonwealth Engineering Company, production was also severely delayed.
 The first Hartnett Tasman was dispatched from the factory in March 1952.
 125 Tasmans and its convertible version, the Hartnett Pacific, were dispatched before the company went into receivership due to its delays in September 1952.
 The rare Frankston-made cars are now collector's items.

 On 7 October 1954, a new 600-seat St. Francis Xavier's Roman Catholic Church was officially opened by Archbishop Daniel Mannix.
 It was designed in a Post-War Modern style by architect Alan G Robertson and was constructed of smooth-faced brick.
 Its Modernist style was designed to emphasise its two stained glass windows created by artist Alan Sumner.
 The main north window was reputed to be the largest in the Southern Hemisphere at the time of its installation.
 The 1927 George Fincham & Sons pipe organ was refurbished in 1977.
 The old church was used as classrooms for St. Francis Xavier's school until it was demolished in the 1970s.